gvwilson/codebender/03_gst/index.md

 ## A Simple Conceptual Framework

--   [Borrego & Henderson 2014](b:Borrego2014) looked at how to increase adoption of evidence-based teaching strategies in STEM
+-   [[Borrego2014](b:Borrego2014)] looked at how to increase adoption of evidence-based teaching strategies in STEM
     -   Prescribed (top-down) vs. emergent (bottom-up)
     -   Environments and structures (the system) vs. individuals